Fedihosting-Foundation-Forks/fep/fep/c7d3/fep-c7d3.md

 ### Emdedded objects

-If the object is embedded within another object, it MAY be considered authentic if its owner matches the owner of the containing object.
-If the embedded and the containing objects have different owners, the authenticity of the embedded object MUST be verified independently either by fetching it from the server of origin, or by verifying its [FEP-8b32] integrity proof.
+If the object is embedded within another object, it MAY be considered authentic if its owner has the same origin as the owner of the containing object.
+If the embedded and the containing objects have owners with different origins, the authenticity of the embedded object MUST be verified independently either by fetching it from the server of origin, or by verifying its [FEP-8b32] integrity proof.

-### Unattributed collections
+### Unattributed objects

-Collections without an `attributedTo` property are owned by the server.
-Unattributed collection is considered authentic if fetched from the location that matches its ID.
+An object without an owner is owned by the server.
+Such object MUST be considered authentic only if fetched from the location that matches its ID.

 ## Authorization